MS SQL Server MCP Server

 Profile Management:

-Database Operations (Requires profile_name
+Database Operations (Requires profile_name):

-Refer to the docstrings within server.py
+Refer to the docstrings within server.py for detailed argument descriptions.

 Example Tool Usage (Conceptual)